Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Monthly vs Annual Pricing

 The choice between monthly and annual payments depends on your cash flow preferences.
-Monthly payments spread costs throughout the year but cost more overall, while annual payments require a larger upfront investment but maximize savings.
+Monthly payments spread costs throughout the year but cost more overall, while annual payments require a larger upfront investment and maximize savings.

 Cost by Plan Type

 Different plan types carry different price points based on what they cover.
 Understanding these distinctions helps you select appropriate coverage without overpaying.
+For a deeper breakdown, see our home warranty plans comparison guide.

 Systems-Only Plans